supernova4869/s_mmpbsa/README.md

 If you encountered any difficulty while using s_mmpbsa, or you found any bugs, or you have any suggestion on improving s_mmpbsa, please E-mail me or join my QQ group 864191465 to describe.

 ## New Folder (?
-- Support built-in PBSA solvers
+- Support built-in PBSA solvers (working on it)